-- Responsible to prepare motivation and the waiver application form which must be signed by the HOD in terms of Systems of delegations and be supported by the Chief Financial Officer. - The Chief Financial officer is charged with the responsibility to ensure that the applicant meets the conditions of waiver and thereafter support the application to the Municipal Manager.
+- Responsible to prepare motivation and the waiver application form which must be signed by the HOD in terms of Systems of delegations and be supported by the Chief Financial Officer. - Responsible to submit motivation and the waiver application forms to the office of the Municipal Manager for recommendation to the Executive Mayor to consider and approve any waiver application to minor tariffs up to R30 000.00.